rhamenator/ai-scraping-defense/README.md

 ## Architecture Overview

 The following diagram provides a high-level view of how the major components interact.
 See [docs/architecture.md](docs/architecture.md) for a deeper explanation.
+The AI Service merely receives webhook data and enqueues it for the Escalation Engine, which performs the actual analysis.

 ```mermaid
 graph TD